A variety of professional development programs and recognitions are offered to faculty in all career stages at Penn State College of Medicine.

-In additional to internal training and development programs, a variety of professional development programs are available through the larger Penn State University system.
+In additional to internal training and development programs, a variety of professional development programs are available through the larger Penn State system.

 - Graduate Certificate in Adult Education in the Health and Medical Professions – A 12-credit graduate certificate offered at Penn State Harrisburg.

 - Penn State Administrative Fellows Program – Provides professional development opportunities for faculty and staff.
 By serving under the mentorship of a senior level administrator, fellows receive opportunities to broaden their perspectives and experiences in higher education administration.